We receive compensation from our advertising partners for links on the blog. Here’s our full Advertiser Policy.

 - 2x miles per $1 on United airlines tickets

-The perks that stand out to me are the two free lounge passes, free checked bag, and priority boarding.
+The United Explorer perks that stand out to me are the two free lounge passes, free checked bag, and priority boarding.
 These added benefits make flying United more enjoyable.

 What Can You Do with United Miles

 If you sign up for the United Explorer 50,000 offer, add an authorized user, and meet the minimum spending requirement, you will have 58,000 United miles.
 Round-trip economy tickets to Europe on United are only 60,000 miles, and that’s a pretty good deal.
-You can read more in this post for ways to spend 55,000 United miles or Ultimate Rewards points (Ultimate Rewards points transfer into United at 1:1 ratio).
+You can read more in this post for ways to spend 55,000 United miles.

 The standard sign-up bonus on the United MileagePlus Explorer card was 30,000 miles, so it’s nice to see the welcome offer go up to 50,000 miles.
 It’s even nicer that you can get an additional 5,000 miles by adding an authorized user.